 Is distance learning right for you?

-Research findings demonstrate that students of all types of learning styles can succeed in a distance learning environment.
-However, the following skills and attributes will help you to be successful in a distance learning course.
+Research findings demonstrate that students of all types of learning styles can succeed in a distance learning course.

 Self-motivated and independent learner